JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 This helps smooth the migration of your projects to Kotlin 2.0.0 and later, as the Compose compiler ships simultaneously with Kotlin and will always be compatible with Kotlin of the same version.

-> It's strongly recommended that you update your Compose app created with Kotlin 2.0.0 to version 2.0.10 or later.
+> It is strongly recommended that you update your Compose app created with Kotlin 2.0.0 to version 2.0.10 or later.
 The Compose
 > compiler 2.0.0 has an issue where it sometimes incorrectly infers the stability of types in multiplatform projects with
 > non-JVM targets, which can lead to unnecessary (or even endless) recompositions.
 >